Looking for a fun, easy game for

 You know, I love a fun game for women’s ministry!
 A really fun one is to build a concept chain in which women share their experiences or insights about a specific concept or category.
 The concept can be life-based, like an experience, or even centered around scripture.
 You can make the activity as simple or as hilariously complicated as you like.

 What is a game for women’s ministry?

-A game for women’s ministry should be fun, easy to play and help women build or deepen relationships with other women.
+A game for women’s ministry should be fun and easy to play and help women build or deepen relationships with other women.